DeHecht/cmake-eclipse-helper/README.md

  * Support for adding/removing source files and updating the globs (by automatically touching the `CMakeLists.txt` file).
  * It provides simple context menus for your project to run the CMake generator and to tag "generated" files (like the `.project` and `.cproject`) so you won't accidentally spam your version control system with changes on these files.

+see https://github.com/USESystemEngineeringBV/cmake-eclipse-helper/wiki for more information about the plugin.

 ## How to install?

 Our eclipse update-site is available at: http://www.cmake-helper.eu/releases/1.0